Our work in India

 Forum people in India

-Our India work is directed from Mumbai by Martin Wright, with international oversight from David Bent.
-Our wider ‘Team India’ includes executive assistant Pallavi Ahuja and visiting Forum secondees Sarah Tulej, Anna Warrington and Louise Armstrong.
+Our India work is directed from Mumbai by Anna Warrington, with international oversight from David Bent.
+Our wider ‘Team India’ includes executive assistant Pallavi Ahuja and visiting Forum secondees Sarah Tulej and Louise Armstrong.
 Jonathon Porritt plays a key advisory role, and we have a growing number of local affiliates.